microsoft/fhir-proxy/docs/SOF_Scopes.md

 1. Connect Azure Storage Account Explorer to your Storage Account
 ![](images/smart_on_fhir_9.png)

-Select storage account or service
+2. Select storage account or service

 ![](images/smart_on_fhir_10.png)

-Select connection string.
+3. Select connection string.
 You can find the connection string on Access keys blade for the Storage Account in the Azure Portal

 ![](images/smart_on_fhir_11.png)

-Once you&#39;ve connected to the storage account you can open the Identitylinks table and add and entry using the + Add button.
+4. Once you&#39;ve connected to the storage account you can open the Identitylinks table an add and entry using the + Add button.

 ![](images/smart_on_fhir_12.png)